-- 2.6.21.
-CA TP 1 Investigate the Parish Council's car park near the play area for the possibility of enlarging it and adding electric vehicle charging points. - 2.6.22.
-CA TP 2 Maps published by the Parish Council or local businesses should show clearly where parking is easily available. - 2.6.23.
-CA TP 3 Publicity should be given to the avoidance of indiscriminate parking that leads to obstruction of the highway. - 2.6.24.
-CA TP 4 Pavements and footpaths in the village and surrounding areas will be monitored to ensure safe access for all and publicity given to the avoidance of clutter on pavements where this causes obstruction to passers-by. - 2.6.25.
-CA TP 5 Investigate the need and effectiveness of an extra flashing speed sign, probably in Castle Hill Road facing traffic approaching or leaving King Street. - 2.6.26.
-CA TP 6 Village boundary 'gateways' are to be installed at either end of the village.
+- 2.6.20.
+CA TP 1 Investigate the Parish Council's car park near the play area for the possibility of enlarging it and adding electric vehicle charging points. - 2.6.21.
+CA TP 2 Maps published by the Parish Council or local businesses should show clearly where parking is easily available. - 2.6.22.
+CA TP 3 Publicity should be given to the avoidance of indiscriminate parking that leads to obstruction of the highway. - 2.6.23.
+CA TP 4 Pavements and footpaths in the village and surrounding areas will be monitored to ensure safe access for all and publicity given to the avoidance of clutter on pavements where this causes obstruction to passers-by. - 2.6.24.
+CA TP 5 Investigate the need and effectiveness of an extra flashing speed sign, probably in Castle Hill Road facing traffic approaching or leaving King Street. - 2.6.25.
+CA TP 6 Village boundary 'gateways' are to be installed at either end of the village. - 2.6.26.
+CA TP 7 The Parish Council will continue to work towards improving highway safety and take opportunities to minimise or slow down traffic.